SAP-docs/btp-job-scheduling-service/docs/20---Concepts/concepts-26572ad.md

 </b></dt>
 <dd>

-The service has to be bound to the calling application in the same Cloud Foundry Space.
-Otherwise or when calling public APIs, an invalid authorization header (JWT token) will be sent which can lead to technical problems (e.g. for CAP applications).
+You have to bind the Job Scheduling service instance to the application in the same Cloud Foundry space.
+When the service calls an endpoint, the request always contains the Authorization header (JWT token).
+To validate this token, make sure that your application is bound to the Job Scheduling service instance.

+For more information, see [Binding Service Instances to Applications](https://help.sap.com/docs/btp/sap-business-technology-platform/binding-service-instances-to-applications?version=Cloud).

 </dd>
 </dl>